dosXdev/banQuest/docs/dev-setup.md

 3.  **Setup local database connection:**

-	After `banQuest` database creation and user auth (username, password) setup, we need to update the `banquest/settings.py` file to establish Django-DB connection.
+	After `banQuest` database creation and user auth (username, password) setup, we need to set environment variables for the application to connect to the database.
+This can either be done manually or via shell.

+	Note: environment variables > default placeholder values

+	Via terminal (only for linux/OSX):

+	Create an `.env` file with below data format in the project directory:

+		DB_NAME=banQuest
+		DB_USER=example
+		DB_PASSWORD=example@123
+		DB_HOST=111.222.333.444
+		DB_PORT=5432

+	- next run `source .env`

+	Or manually update the `banquest/settings.py` file to establish Django-DB connection.
 	Edit the `DATABASE` section of the settings file replacing all the local PostgreSQL placeholders like USER, PASSWORD, and HOST.

 	Now run the following commands to run migrations on the database:

-		#Generate a new migration for the changes in your models
+		# Generate a new migration for the changes in your models
 		python manage.py makemigrations
 		# Apply the migrations to your database
 		python manage.py migrate

 4.  **Run on development server:**

+	The `scripts/runlocal.py` platform independent script provides the automation to set env vars, install requirements, then start local server on port :8000 with a single command for local testing,

+	`python scripts/runlocal.py` [assuming .env file has been created with proper env vars]

+	But for more customization the manual procedure mentioned below can be used.
 	Let’s verify your Django project works.
 Change into the outer `banQuest` directory, if you haven’t already, and run the following commands:

 	`python manage.py runserver`